 - The compressor is faulty

 These problems need sorting for the mini-fridge to start working properly again.
-But condenser coil and compressor problems are difficult to fix.
+However, condenser coil and compressor problems are difficult to fix.
 It often works out more economical to buy a new mini-fridge than it does the replacement parts.

 As you have seen in this article, there are some mini-fridge noises that do not warrant even the bat of an eyelid.
 However, there are some sounds that could show that your mini-fridge is not working as it should.